Elton John AIDS Foundation

-The Elton John AIDS Foundation (EJAF) is a nonprofit organization, established by rock musician Sir Elton John in 1992 in the United States and 1993 in the United Kingdom to support innovative HIV prevention, education programs, direct care and support services to people living with HIV.
-It has raised over $600 million to support HIV related programs in fifty-five countries.
+The Elton John AIDS Foundation (EJAF) is a nonprofit organization established by the British musician Elton John in 1992 in the United States and 1993 in the United Kingdom to support innovative HIV prevention, education programs, direct care and support services to people living with or at risk of HIV.
+It has raised over $565 million to support HIV-related programs across ninety countries.

+The Elton John AIDS Foundation is in the top 10 philanthropic funders of HIV/AIDS grants worldwide, the second largest HIV-related philanthropic funder of LGBTQ+ communities, and number one philanthropic funder in Eastern Europe and Central Asia.
 The organization supports its work through proceeds from special events, cause-related marketing projects, and voluntary contributions from individuals, corporations and foundations.
-The foundation's U.S. and U.K. branches work separately.
-Each focuses on different regions of the world; as a result, the organization is able to reach a broader scope of the world.
-The U.S. branch works in the Americas and the Caribbean, while the U.K. branch focuses on Europe, Asia and Africa.

 The organization has been well-known in Hollywood since 1993, when it began hosting the annual Elton John AIDS Foundation Academy Award Party.

 EJAF is chaired by David Furnish, a producer of theater and music.
 He has been in a relationship with Elton John since 1993; they entered a civil partnership in 2005 and married in 2014.